Salvador Mascarenhas

 • 2024

 • Functional rule inference from causal selection explanations.
-With Nicolas Navarre, Can Konuk, and Neil Bramley. (manuscript under review: [PsyArXiv])
+With Nicolas Navarre, Can Konuk, and Neil Bramley.
+Proceedings of the 46th Annual Cognitive Science Society Meeting. (preprint: [PsyArXiv])

 • Effects of causal structure and evidential impact on probabilistic reasoning.
-With Can Konuk and Nicolas Navarre. (manuscript under review: [PsyArXiv])
+With Can Konuk and Nicolas Navarre.
+Proceedings of the 46th Annual Cognitive Science Society Meeting. (preprint: [PsyArXiv])

 • 2023

 • Fodor and Pylyshyn’s systematicity challenge still stands: A reply to Lake and Baroni (2023).
-With Michael Goodale. (manuscript under review: [lingbuzz])
+With Michael Goodale. (manuscript: [lingbuzz])

 • Systematic polysemy in adjective-noun combination in contextual word embeddings.
 With Michael Goodale. (manuscript: [lingbuzz])